Your brand (your brand/story) plays a crucial role in your sales success in life science marketing

 Your brand/story is the connecting link between your internal marketing activities (setting strategy, choosing a unique position, etc.) and your external promotional activities (touchpoints such as your trade shows, your web site and your content marketing).

 The main job of your brand/story is to translate your business strategy and position (private) into accessible verbal, visual, tactile, auditory etc. messages (public) that can be clearly understood by your external audiences.
 Your brand/story should be the common element of all your touchpoints.
-The main job of your brand/story is to translate your business strategy and position into accessible verbal, visual, tactile, auditory, etc messages that can be clearly understood by your external audiences.

 A brand/story has many elements.
 It is composed of verbal, visual, tactile, auditory and olfactory components.
 There are emotional and rational layers.
 The interplay of these elements can be complex.
 Great brand/stories are not built overnight; they can take years to develop.